mever-team/FairBench/docs/advanced/manipulation.md

 fpr             0.056           0.071           0.063           0.251
 fnr             0.167           0.500           0.333           1.099
 ```

+!!! tip
+    Combine multiple reductions to create your own reports.

+## Extracting from reports

 Sometimes, you may want to compare the same report
 generated for multiple algorithms.
 To do this, you